top of page

 #6 BE CAREFUL OF TRANSITIONS

 Any change of medication increases the likelihood of relapse.
 Any change of lodging increases the likelihood of relapse.
 Any change in relationships increases the likelihood of relapse.
 Any change in financial condition increases the likelihood of relapse.
 Any change of schedule increases the likelihood of relapse.
 Life is full of transitions; they cannot be avoided.
-When we acknowledge this, we can prepare in advance and provide extra support and connection during any transition or change in life.
+When we acknowledge this, we can prepare in advance and provide extra support and connection during any life transition or change.

 #7 ENGAGE THE PERSON RATHER THAN RESTRICT: AUTONOMY & PURPOSE

-“Human beings have an innate inner drive to be autonomous, self-determined, and connected to one another.
-And when that drive is liberated, people achieve more and live richer lives.” (-Daniel H Pink) With an individualized client-centered approach, clients feel they are a part of a collaboration and invest in their own recovery and personal development, improving treatment outcomes.
+“Human beings have an innate inner drive to be autonomous, self-determined, and connected.
+And when that drive is liberated, people achieve more and live richer lives.” (-Daniel H Pink) With an individualized, client-centered approach, clients feel they are part of a collaborative process and invest in their own recovery and personal development, ultimately improving treatment outcomes.

 #8 FOSTER MASTERY